PairCustomization/PairCustomization/README.md

 ## Getting Started
 **Environment Setup**
-- First clone our environment and cd into the corresponding folder:
+- First clone our environment and cd into the corresponding folder (make sure you use python >= 3.10):
     ```
     git clone https://github.com/PairCustomization/PairCustomization.git
     cd PairCustomization